mpouttuclarke/titan-loadtest/README.md

 6. Read rate per second
 7. Hit rate: number of reads returning data

-Please see the Wiki for addtional information and resources for running the load test on cluster deployments.
+Please see the Wiki for additional information and resources for running the load test on cluster deployments.